Characters of Ackley Bridge: Sam Murgatroyd

 Sam Murgatroyd (portrayed by Megan Parkinson) is the cousin of Candice (Emily Pyzer).
-Dressed as a chicken whilst distributing leaflets for a fried chicken shop, she steals Nasreen Paracha's (Amy-Leigh Hickman) shoes while she attending mosque.
+Dressed as a chicken whilst distributing leaflets for a fried chicken shop, she steals Nasreen Paracha's (Amy-Leigh Hickman) shoes while she is attending mosque.
 Nasreen confronts her at school, and demands Sam gives her the shoes back.
 When she visits Sam's house during Missy and Aaron's engagement party to retrieve them, the pair have sex.
 Nasreen then sees Sam attending an anti-Muslim protest in the local area, and eggs her.
 Sam exclaims that Ackley Bridge is a white area, and that they are taking back their town.
 After Sam and Razia Paracha (Nazmeen Kauser) get into a fight after school, during which Razia accidentally stabs an intervening Nasreen with a stolen scalpel, Sam is falsely accused of stabbing her.
 At a meeting the next day, Sam defends the Parachas from her grandfather's racist rhetoric, and is exonerated when Razia is revealed to have committed the stabbing.
 The pair later begin a relationship.
 When Sam's mother Nadine (Natalie Gavin) is released from prison, she forces her to rob teacher Martin Evershed's (Rob James-Collier) house with her.
 Sam feels remorse for her actions and apologises to Martin.
 After learning that her mother intended to abandon her during the robbery as a decoy, Sam then reports Nadine to the police.
 Sam is made homeless by her family due to her betrayal, and begins staying in a youth centre.
 Nasreen ends their relationship before attending Oxford, having felt that she did not know truly her after Sam gave her advice on how to deal with the police after the pair were arrested for shoplifting (Nasreen having done so out of grief following Missy's death).
 Martin and Sue Carp (Charlie Hardwick) discover that there have been a string of robberies at the school.
 Sue accuses the travellers, but Sam later discovers that the Murgatroyds are responsible for the robberies and tells Martin.
 Tahir Randhawa (Shobhit Piasa) learns of Sam's broken relationship with her family and decides to write her a false letter from Nadine from prison.
 He writes that Sam can stay with Nadine following her release.
 However, Nadine is unexpectedly released on parole, so Sam leaves her hostel to stay with her.
 When Tahir learns, he admits that he has been writing the letters.
 He then confides in Sam that his mother died from cancer, which he blames himself for.